Primary vs Secondary Market Differences

 Primary Market vs Secondary Market Infographics

 - A company that wishes to raise capital has to undergo a lot of regulation and due diligence when it wants to sell its shares in the primary market.
-Secondary market does not warrant any sort of such requirement.
+The secondary market does not warrant any sort of such requirement.

 |Basis||Primary market||Secondary market|